.

 cause we can't do things, you know, the easy way.

-it had to match the vintage airmail "theme" (in the roughest sense of the word) and it had to be cool.
+(in the roughest sense of the word) and it had to be cool.

 none of this single stamp thing.